MARCH 2021

 Investment strategy

 The Nikko AM ARK Disruptive Innovation Strategy aims for long-term capital growth by actively managing a portfolio of high-conviction stocks that are relevant to the theme of disruptive innovation.
-The portfolio represents ARK’s highest-conviction investment ideas in the areas of Industrial Innovation, Genomics Innovation, Next-Generation Internet, and Fintech Innovation.
-The strategy invests in the leaders, enablers, and beneficiaries of disruptive technologies.
+The portfolio represents ARK’s highest-conviction investment ideas in the areas of Autonomous Technology & Robotics, Genomics Innovation, Next-Generation Internet, and Fintech Innovation.
+The strategy seeks to invest in the leaders, enablers, and beneficiaries of disruptive technologies.

 The strategy is benchmark agnostic.
-It will invest in companies across multiple sectors and geographies.
-Portfolios will include issuers across all capitalizations with low overlap with traditional broad market indices.
+It can invest in companies across multiple sectors and geographies.
+Portfolios can include issuers across all capitalizations with low overlap with traditional broad market indices.

 The strategy is driven by ARK’s unique research process, which incorporates an open research architecture (“Open Research Ecosystem”) designed to gain a deeper understanding of quickly changing themes.